magdarosa/markdown-cv/index.md

 title: Bruno I. Pedrosa
 ---
 # Bruno I. Pedrosa
-Creative, dedicated, and accomplished programmer with a proven track record of success in developing customised applications according to business needs.
-I am a software engineer proficient in wide spectrum of technologies and languages.
-I'm someone with positive attitude that loves to make people's life better through the usage of my problem-solving skills, creativity and technical skills.
+I am a dedicated programmer with ten years’ experience in developing customised applications for a wide range of clients.
+As a software engineer, I am proficient in a broad spectrum of technologies and languages.
+With my creativity, problem-solving and technical skills, I love helping people to find efficient solutions.

 <div id="webaddress">
 <a href="bruno.isau.pedrosa@gmail.com">bruno.isau.pedrosa@gmail.com</a>